Living in Denmark

 Moving

 If you change address within Denmark, you must inform the Citizen Service (Borgerservice) in the municipality that you move to of your new address.
-You must do so within 5 days of moving into your new home.
+You must do so within five days of moving into your new home.
 If you live in rented accommodation, you may be entitled to receive housing benefits.

 Read more about housing and moving at Lifeindenmark.dk